 We consider a finer notion of complexity for half ribbon knots.
 Ribbon \(2\)-knots are precisely those obtainable from a disjoint union of trivial \(2\)-spheres by attaching \(1\)-handles.
 The minimum number of \(1\)-handles required to form a \(2\)-knot \(S\) in this way is the \emph{fusion number}, denoted \( f ( S ) \).
 We introduce the \emph{half fusion number}, \( f_h ( K ) \), of a half ribbon knot \( K \): it is the minimum \( f ( S ) \) such that \( K \) is a cross-section of \(S\).

-As only the trivial \(2\)-knot has fusion number \(0\), it follows that \( f_h (K) = 0 \) if and only if \( g_{ds} ( K ) = 0 \).
-The Levine-Tristram signatures bound the doubly slice genus from below \cite{Orson2021}, and we prove that this also holds for the half fusion number:
+As only the trivial \(2\)-knot has fusion number zero it follows that \( f_h (K) = 0 \) if and only if \( g_{ds} ( K ) = 0 \).
+The Levine-Tristram signatures bound the double slice genus from below \cite{Orson2021}, and we prove that this also holds for the half fusion number:

-Together with the observation (made in \Cref{Sec:fusionnumbers}) that \( f ( K ) - g_{ds} ( K ) \) can be arbitrarily large, this poses the question: what is the precise relationship between the doubly slice genus and half fusion number?
+Together with the observation (made in \Cref{Sec:fusionnumbers}) that \( f ( K ) - g_{ds} ( K ) \) can be arbitrarily large, this poses the question: what is the precise relationship between the double slice genus and half fusion number?

 The \emph{fusion number} of ribbon knot \( K \), \( f ( K ) \), is the minimum number of bands in a ribbon disc for \( K \).
 As described in \Cref{Sec:fusionnumbers} the fusion number is bounded below by the half fusion number.
 We prove that these quantities can differ by an arbitrarily large amount: for all integers \( 0 \leq M < N \) there exists a ribbon knot \( K \) with